trailofbits/osquery-extensions/README.md

 So, for Windows, after cloning the osquery repository and cherry picking the commits as described, the remaining steps are:
 1. Run the following script once: `.\tools\make-win64-dev-env.bat`
-2. Uninstall the boost-msvc14 package: `choco uninstall boost-msvc14`
+2. Uninstall the boost-msvc14 package that osquery's scripts just installed: `choco uninstall boost-msvc14`
-3. Build the Boost package from scratch: `cd osquery`, `.\tools\provision\chocolatey\boost-msvc14.ps1`
+3. Build the Boost package from source (at a Powershell prompt): `.\tools\provision\chocolatey\boost-msvc14.ps1`
 4. Enter the folder where the package was created: `cd .\build\chocolatey\boost-msvc14\boost_1_66_0\osquery-choco`
-5. Run `choco install -s . .\boost-msvc14.1.66.0-r1.nupkg`
+5. Run `choco install -s . .\boost-msvc14.1.66.0-r1.nupkg` to install the Boost package you just built.

 ##### macOS